Mathomatic: Requirements

 Building from source requires a C compiler with the standard POSIX C libraries.
 If Mathomatic is compiled with the GCC C compiler or the Tiny C Compiler for a Unix-like operating system, no changes need to be made to the source code.
-Mathomatic uses no special GCC only code, so it will usually compile easily with any C compiler.
+Mathomatic uses no compiler-specific code, so it will usually compile easily with any C compiler.
 Use of the Mathomatic Symbolic Math Library allows mixing programming languages and is operating system independent.

 Mathomatic can be ported to any computer with at least 1 megabyte of free RAM.
 The Mathomatic standard distribution memory requirement defaults to a maximum of 400 megabytes, depending on the size of the equation spaces and how many expressions have been entered.
 Equation spaces are fixed size arrays that are allocated as needed, the size of which is set during compilation or startup.
 Each algebraic expression or equation entered at the main prompt is stored in an equation space.

 Mathomatic is written to do most symbolic manipulations with memory moves, like an assembly language program.
 This causes Mathomatic to crash when used with the new LLVM backend, which doesn't seem to like the standard C library function memmove(3).
 To use Mathomatic with a C compiler that uses an LLVM backend, disable all optimizations with "-O0" on the C compiler command line.
 Otherwise the regression tests will loop endlessly.
 This is most certainly an optimization bug in LLVM.
 To help those trying to debug this optimization error, Mathomatic will fail when LLVM optimizes the simplification of (32^.5) to 4*(2^.5), and the like, going into an endless loop every time.